meganz/MEGAchat/Readme.md

 * Linux, MacOS
 TODO:
 No patches are ready yet, you should edit webrtc/base/base.gyp yourself.
-However, practical experience shows that building webrtc against nss, when openssl is a dynamic library does not cause problems on these platforms.
+However, practical experience on these platforms shows that building webrtc against nss, when openssl is a dynamic library does not cause problems on these platforms.
 So you can go that route for now, just make sure openssl is installed as a dynamic lib.
 The boringssl changes that you just made do not hurt so you don't need to revert them if you decided to let webrtc build with nss.
-However, you should remove `use_openssl=1 use_nss=0` in the GYP_DEFINES string provided below.
+However, you should remove `use_openssl=1 use_nss=0` from the GYP_DEFINES string provided here.

 ### Configure the build ###
 We need to set some env variables before proceeding with running the config scripts.